Amin and Murad decided to create a

 }

-Declare the adjacency list of the graph.
+Declare an adjacency list to represent the graph.

 vector<vector<edge> > g;

-distance from start to i.
+from the vertex start to vertex i.

 void Dijkstra(vector<vector<edge> >& g, vector<int>& d, int start)